 MB’s Win475 is a turnkey, multi-function vibration transducer calibration system.
 It is used to perform low uncertainty, automated calibrations of accelerometers and velocity transducers.
 Calibration specialists deploy the Win475 to assure repeatable low-uncertainty calibrations, slash calibration costs and calibration times, and maximize metrology labproductivity.
 The Win475 calibrates virtually all accelerometer technologies, regardless of size and weight, including: charge, low-impedance, voltage, servos, strain gauge, piezoresistive, capacitive, MEMS, TEDS, and AC- and DC-coupled.
-It can calibrate displacement and velocity transducers, even those with a built-in meter and no AC output.
+It can further calibrate both displacement and velocity transducers, even those with a built-in meter and no AC output.
 System Transfer Uncertainty values match or surpass more expensive alternatives.

 The Win475 system calibrates over a frequency range of 1 Hz to 10 kHz.
 It also uses FFT processing and filtering at each calibration frequency for low uncertainty measurements; makes transducer DC measurements, including ZMO, Z-in and Z-out plus shunt calibration; and minimizes operator error, via automatic, software-controlled signal conditioner gain setting channels for maximum signal-to-noise during calibrations.
 The Win475 and its CAL50 exciter perform calibrations to 35 g’s pk and displacements to 25 mm pk-to-pk, depending on the frequency and weight of the device under test (DUT).
 DUTs weighing <900 grams can be calibrated via the Win475 within performance specifications.

 The designation “Win475-Standard” refers to the Reference Standard Accelerometer (REF), a single-ended standard embedded within the CAL50 Vibration Exciter.
 The REF is calibrated according to ISO 16063-11 (primary calibration) by using a laser vibrometer.
 Laser calibration of the REF results in lower DUT uncertainties when the Win475-Standard is used for back-to-back DUT calibrations.
 MB Dynamics also offers the “Win475-Basic” where the REF is calibrated using secondary or back-to-back methods.
 The Win475 is a proven product family with an installed customer base exceeding 185 systems.
 The Win475-Standard is also cost-justifiable, with as few as 50 transducers requiring calibration.